 - Timing: should you act before schedule release, after camp reports, after inactive news, or only once the number moves?

-- Correlation: does this idea connect to ADP, FAAB, DFS and weather, and does that connection make the position stronger or more fragile?
+- Correlation: does this idea connect to ADP, FAAB, hold and DFS, and does that connection make the position stronger or more fragile?

 - Exit rule: what news would make you downgrade the player, pass on the bet, reduce exposure, or pivot to a different article path?